Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Introduction

 \section{Introduction}

 As the collection of data becomes increasingly widespread, new scenarios that pose challenges to the traditional supervised machine learning framework are continuously emerging.
-Consider, for instance, a scenario where data can be easily collected at a low cost.
-However, acquiring accurate labels for this data requires specialized expertise or expensive machinery, all while adhering to strict budget constraints.
+Consider, for instance, a scenario wherein the acquisition of accurate labels for data collected in an unsupervised manner requires specialized expertise or expensive machinery.
 Such scenarios may occur more frequently in fields like medical research or genomics.
-In this scenario, the unlabeled dataset comprises a vast amount of data, but due to limited resources, only a small portion of it can be selected in an unsupervised manner to be further processed for labeling\footnote{We note that active learning in the low budget domain aims to replace the random selection of the set of points to be labeled by a more effective selection methodology.}.
+In this scenario, the size of the unlabeled dataset can be vast, but due to limited resources, only a small portion of it may be selected in an unsupervised manner to be further processed for labeling\footnote{We note that active learning aims to replace the random selection of the set of points to be labeled by a more effective selection methodology.}.
 In the end, we are left with a substantial unlabeled dataset and a relatively limited number of labeled data points.

-In this scenario, we encounter a unique challenge where certain classes are missing from the labeled set, to be denoted ``zero-shot" or ``unseen" classes.
-Note also that the small labeled set is unlikely to accurately represent the prior probability distribution of the classes.
-These remaining classes are called ``imbalanced few-shot" or ``seen".
-As a result, in the proposed scenario, the labeled set is constructed of classes with only few-shot and zero-shot examples.
-Additionally, due to the random selection of points to be processed for labeling, the class distribution of the labeled points may deviate widely from the true class distribution.
+The above scenario is unique in that by assumption, the composition of the set of labeled examples is not monitored by a teacher (or oracle).
+In particular, when the labeled set is very small, certain classes may be totally absent from the labeled set.
+We call them ``zero-shot" or ``unseen" classes.
+The remaining classes are called ``few-shot" or ``seen".
+Thus, in the proposed scenario, the labeled set is constructed of classes with only a few labeled examples, or none at all.
+Additionally, due to the random selection of points to be processed for labeling and differently from traditional few-shot scenarios, the class distribution of labeled points may deviate widely from the true class distribution.

-Nevertheless, we identify valuable constraints in this scenario, that can be leveraged for the successful handling of zero-shot classes.
-Specifically, by assumption the unlabeled training set is derived from the same distribution as the test dataset, which consists of new samples obtained under similar conditions.
-Thus there are no Out-Of-Distribution (OOD) samples to consider, Additionally, the set of possible labels is fixed throughout.
+We identify valuable constraints in this scenario, called \emph{few-zero-shot SSL} in Fig.~\ref{fig:frameworks}, which can be leveraged for the successful handling of zero-shot classes.
+Firstly, by assumption the unlabeled training set is derived from the same distribution as the test dataset.
+Secondly, there is no need to account for Out-Of-Distribution (OOD) samples.
+Finally, the set of possible labels is fixed throughout.